 You will be given the option to pay immediately online with a credit or debit card (make sure you have one to hand!), or you can select ‘pay by invoice’ and our finance team will be in touch with an invoice.

-If you have any questions about or issues with the booking process please contact SSE’s Sales and Marketing Manager David McGlashan on 020 7089 9120 or email firstname.lastname@example.org.
+If you have any questions or problems please contact SSE’s Sales and Marketing Manager David McGlashan on 020 7089 9120 or email email@example.com.